cr0ybot/front-end-init/README.md

 In some other Sass project templates, "modules" and "components" seem to be used interchangeably.
 I'm explicitly using both, with a critical distinction:

-*Modules* are parts of a site that can be made up of many elements, but are also fairly self-contained, such as the site's header, footer, and nav, or other blocks of predictable content.
+*Modules* are repeatable parts of a site that can be made up of many elements, but are also fairly self-contained, such as the site's header, footer, and nav, or other blocks of predictable content.
+Modules may contain components or even other modules.

-*Components* are basically just elements themselves, but not necessarily base element styles (those go in core/\_base.scss).
+*Components* are indivisible parts of a site at the most basic levels, almost just elements themselves, but not necessarily base element styles (those go in core/\_base.scss).
 These are elements with specific classes, such as various button or link styles.

 ### Layout & Skin